Are Smart Air Purifiers Really Worth It?

 Smart appliances are built to make your life easier.
 They should assist you throughout the day and function more efficiently instead of creating more frustration in your life.
 Smart appliances are more expensive and often cause more trouble than ease from security issues to app connectivity issues.

 Purchasing a smart appliance that costs more you’d be hopeful that it works better and lasts longer than devices that don’t have smart features, but that’s not always the case.
-Take Oransi’s air purifiers, we have a 10 year warranty guarantee and your device should last even longer than a decade, but if your device is dependent on software updates (which ours are not) then the functionality might not last as long as the actual product itself.
+Take Oransi’s air purifiers, we have an accessible warranty guarantee and your device should last even longer than a decade, but if your device is dependent on software updates (which ours are not) then the functionality might not last as long as the actual product itself.

 In fact, there are several disadvantages to having a smart air purifier that outweigh any kind of benefits you might find.